 6. Take Photos According to Holidays

-For summer, highlight the backyard (in the perfect weather of course) and focus on the natural environment such as plants, flowers, trees.
-Include the barbecue, outdoor table, chairs, sofas, and any other outdoor amenities.
+For summer, focus on the backyard with its plants, flowers, trees.
+Include the barbecue, outdoor table, chairs, sofas, and anyother outdoor amenities.

 7. Edit the Photos

 Once you’ve got your photos, it’s time to get editing.
-You don’t need to be a pro in Photoshop or tech-savvy, as you can easily edit photos on your computer without having to pay for Photoshop software.
+You don’t need to be a Photoshop pro, as you can easily edit photos on your computer without having to pay for the software.

-Remember to stay consistent with the editing throughout, which means don’t edit a photo completely different from another.
-Same goes for the saturation, don’t go overboard.
-All of the factors may result in the photos looking unnatural and also fake.
+Remember to stay consistent with the editing, meaning you shouldn’t edit a photo completely differently from another.
+The same goes for the saturation – don’t go overboard!
+It may very well result in the photos looking unnatural and fake.

-It’s advised to avoid putting on filters too, as you need to portray the property as natural as possible.
+It’s advised to avoid putting on filters too, as you need to portray the property as naturally as possible.
 It may actually backfire and look like you’re trying to hide something.

 8. Display and Highlight Your Key Amenities

-Scroll through your current photo gallery, are your vacation rental photos still an accurate representation of your property?
-If you’ve performed any upgrades, added any amenities or even changed the color scheme of one of your key rooms, it’s time to add the photos to match.
+Scroll through your current photo gallery and ask yourself if your vacation rental photos are still an accurate representation of your property?
+If you’ve added any upgrades, amenities, or even changed the color scheme of one of your key rooms, it’s time to add the photos to match.

-If you include additions such as shower gel, soap, coffee capsules, teas, etc, take a photo and include this in your listing.
+If you include additions such as shower gel, soap, coffee capsules, or teas, take a photo and include this in your listing.
 Let guests know what you’re offering them by visualizing it.
 Unsure what else to include?
-Check out 45 must-have amenities for every vacation rental home.
+Check outthese 47 must-have amenities for every vacation rental home.

 Remember to get rid of the less appealing items such as the trash can and cleaning products.